 He is presently past chairman of the Episcopal Commission for Christian Unity, Religious Relations with the Jews, and Interfaith Dialogue.
 He also is past chair of the Board of the National Catholic Broadcasting Council and is Past President of the Assembly of Western Bishops.
 He sits on the Ad Hoc Committee for Aboriginal Ministry of the Assembly of Western Bishops.
 He is also a cochairman of the newly formed National Roman Catholic/Evangelical Dialogue.
 In 2012 Archbishop Bohan was appointed to the Pontifical Council for Inter-Religious Dialogue and also became a member of the Board of Governors for Catholic Missions in Canada and in 2014 he was appointed as one of three CCCB delegates on the Canadian Council of Churches (CCC).

-The Heraldic description of the Arms
+The Heraldic description

 Or a fess Azure charged with a Rose Argent barbed and seeded proper and a Harp also Or stringed Argent and in sinister a Garb Or between in chief an Eagle rising Gules nimbed Argent grasping in the dexter claw a Serpent Vert and in base on waves of the sea a Galley, oars in action, proper.